nu12/docker-backup/README.md

 ![alt text](public/backup.PNG)

-In the `Recovery` page you can see all `.tar` files generated.
+In the `Restore` page you can see all `.tar` files generated.
 You can also download created files and upload previously downloaded files.

 ![alt text](public/recovery.PNG)